aws-samples/sample-aws-modernization-with-coder/content/1_introduction/12_AboutCoderWorkshop.md

 # About this Coder Workshop

-## Transforming Development with Cloud-Native Environments

-Coder delivers self-hosted Cloud Development Environments (CDEs) that revolutionize how development teams work.
-By moving development workloads from local machines to the cloud, Coder eliminates the friction of environment setup while providing enterprise-grade security, scalability, and cost optimization.

 ## What are Cloud Development Environments?

 Cloud Development Environments are fully-configured, cloud-hosted development workspaces that developers can access from anywhere.
 Unlike traditional local development setups, CDEs provide: